 Yogi Bhadjan, the man who brought Kundalini yoga to the West in the seventies, was the first real yogi for Chris – ‘No fake at all.
 A wise and knowledgeable man!
 He lived what he taught.’
 In Chris’ experience Kundalini yoga almost forces a self-reflection: it easily frees emotions, recalls memories and guarantees a change of consciousness within a short space of time.
 It also created drive and the strength in making decisions, which became easier for him.

 Meeting the Yin yoga teachers Paul & Suzee Grilley a number of times was truly inspiring, as both are passionate about their work.
 Paul’s knowledge was a great complementary addition and clarification to the knowledge that Chris had already acquired.
-He uses this then in his yoga teachings and in his work as a therapist in his own practice ‘De Gouden Handen’.
+He uses this then in his yoga teachings and in his work as a therapist in his private practice ‘De Gouden Handen’.

 Teaching suits Anke to the bone, she does it with ease.
 In both private classes and group classes Anke creates a comfortable atmosphere that encourages depth.
 She dares to use her teaching capacity and knowledge to stimulate growth – and all of this within a view of teaching yoga as well as the whole person.